Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration

-Note that as opposed to our previous work \cite{Banda2014}, we renamed \textit{symmetric} configurations to \textit{shift-symmetric} configurations to avoid confusion with reflective or rotational symmetries.
-These two symmetry types, unlike shift-symmetry, are not generally preserved by a transition function unless we impose certain ``symmetric" properties on the transitions.
+Note that as opposed to our previous work \cite{Banda2014}, we renamed \textit{symmetric} to \textit{shift-symmetric} configurations to avoid confusion with reflective or rotational symmetries.
+These two symmetry types, unlike shift-symmetry, are not generally preserved by a transition function unless we impose certain ``symmetric'' properties on the transitions.

 Since any translation by a non-zero vector ${\bf v}$ defines a configuration symmetry, we can study shift-symmetric configurations with the techniques of group theory.
-From now on, we will call such a vector ${\bf v}$ that we use for state translation a {\em generator}.
+From now on, we will call such a non-zero vector ${\bf v} \in \mathbb{Z}_n \times \mathbb{Z}_n$ that we use for state translation a {\em generator} formalized as